#docs #guides #Setup #Quickstart #Code #Kotlin

 And that’s it!
 Your app is now ready to use TelemetryDeck.
 Hit the build button to check if everything is working – if not, check out the troubleshooting section below.

-Feel free to browse the TelemetryDeck SDK’s source code, it’s tiny and you’ll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
+Feel free to browse the TelemetryDeck SDK’s source code as well.
+It’s tiny and you’ll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
 Privacy, yay!

 You’re all set!

-By default, the TelemetryDeck SDK will automatically send signals when the app starts, or when it returns from the background.
+By default, the TelemetryDeck SDK will automatically track user activity based on when the app starts, or when it returns from the background.
 This means, that this is all you need to do to start sending signals to TelemetryDeck.

 Privacy Policy and Opt-Out